Avvir/avvir-javascript-client/CONTRIBUTING.md

 Add the following in the mocha template in the `Extra Mocha options` field `--require ./scripts/mocha_setup.js`

+## Troubleshooting

+`TypeError: Only absolute URLs are supported`: make sure that your AVVIR_GATEWAY_URL environment variable is set.

  # TODO - Chores etc.

  -[ ] remove overload method from FileInformationApi